-Getting Set Up
+Getting Set Up on Aiming.pro

 Enable Hardware Acceleration

-In the address bar in Chrome type: chrome://settings/ then press enter
+- In the address bar in Chrome type: chrome://settings/ then press enter

-On the left side, select the "Advanced" drop-down menu
+- On the left side, select the "Advanced" drop-down menu

-then select the "System" Tab
+- Select the "System" Tab

-Make sure "Use Hardware Acceleration" is turned ON
+- Make sure "Use Hardware Acceleration" is turned ON

 Press Windows key + i then type graphics settings and make sure chrome is set to dedicated graphics